Lissy93/ansibles/readme.txt

 ANSIBLE BASICS 📚
 -----------------
 Terminology:
-- Inventories = Who to configure (which hosts)
+- Inventories = Who to configure (a list of hosts/servers)
 - Playbooks = What to do (at a high level, collection of roles)
 - Roles = Reusable collections of logic, made up of tasks
+- Tasks = The actual code that Ansible runs (usually YAML)
+- Plugins = Reusable code snippets (usually Python) that extend Ansible
+- Vars = Variables used to specify values for each playbook/role/task
+- ansible.cfg = The config file that tells Ansible where to find things

 Structure:
-Ansible projects follow a specific directory structure.
+Ansible projects follow a specific directory structure, as illustrated below:
-Warning: There's a lot of directories and main.yml files!
-(This can be customized in ansible.cfg, but best to use standard layout)

 .
 ├── ansible.cfg           # Config: inventory paths, plugin dirs, etc